rastern/umsg/docs/source/userguide.rst

 Module Level
 ------------
-In its simplest form, *umsg* can be invoked directly without pre-initialization in the same matter that the standard logging facilities can.
+In its simplest form, *umsg* can be invoked directly without pre-initialization in the same manner that the standard logging facilities can.

 .. code-block:: python